 Did you know every piece of plastic ever made still exists today?
 Yes, for example Styrofoam never decomposes and petroleum-based plastics like PET do not decompose in the same manner tan organic materials do.
 Unlike wood or other materials, these plastic are unrecognizable to the organisms in charge of breaking down organic matter, therefore are not biodegradable.

-Instead plastic undergoes a process of photo degradation in which the sunlight breaks down the plastic into smaller tiny pieces over time.
+Instead plastic undergoes a process of photo degradation in which the sunlight breaks down the plastic IGNORE INTO smaller tiny pieces over time.
 Even so, in the landfills plastic does not have much chance to photodegrade.
 They can take as much as 500 years to decompose, meaning that if Leonardo Da Vinci had drunk water from a plastic bottle while painting the Mona Lisa, the bottle would not have fully decomposed yet.